 She was the recipient of four Honorary Doctorates and among her many recent awards were the William Schuman Award for Lifetime Achievement, Columbia University, New York, NY,The Giga-Hertz-Award for Lifetime Achievement in Electronic Music from ZKM, Center for Art and Media, Karlsruhe, Germany and The John Cage award from from the Foundation of Contemporary Arts.

-She founded Deep Listening ®, which came from her childhood fascination with sounds and from her works in concert music with composition, improvisation, and electro-acoustics.
+Oliveros was Distinguished Research Professor of Music at Rensselaer Polytechnic Institute, Troy, NY, and Darius Milhaud Artist-in-Residence at Mills College.
+She founded "Deep Listening ®," which came from her childhood fascination with sounds and from her works in concert music with composition, improvisation and electro-acoustics.
 She described Deep Listening as a way of listening in every possible way to everything possible to hear no matter what you are doing.
 Such intense listening includes the sounds of daily life, of nature, of one's own thoughts as well as musical sounds.

-Oliveros founded the Deep Listening Institute, now the Center For Deep Listening at Rensselaer Polytechnic Institute in Troy, NY.
+"Deep Listening is my life practice," Oliveros explained, simply.
+Oliveros founded Deep Listening Institute, formerly Pauline Oliveros Foundation, now the Center For Deep Listening at Rensselaer, Troy, NY.
 Her creative work is currently disseminated through The Pauline Oliveros Trust and the Ministry of Maåt, Inc at PoP+MoM Publications.
-Browse Pauline Oliveros' website for more information.